playcanvas/pcui/README.md

 );
 ```

+## Using with PlayCanvas Editor projects

+If you would like to use PCUI with a PlayCanvas project, please refer to our [build guide](BUILDGUIDE.md#playcanvas-editor).

 ## Including your own font

 PCUI uses four CSS classes to add styled fonts to the various components.
 These are `.font-regular`, `.font-bold`, `.font-thin` and `.font-light`.
 You can use your own font with PCUI by adding `font-family` CSS rules to these classes on your webpage.
 For example: